ntk148v/neovim-config/README.md

 - No need to ever use the mouse while coding (takes longer to learn, but is faster; this is aided by vim-easymotion and Ctrl-Space),
 - It’s been around forever, and frankly, probably always will be.

 Therefore, I decided to create this repository.

+> [!IMPORTANT]
-There are several versions, checkout [CHANGELOG](./CHANGELOG.md).
+> There are several versions, checkout [CHANGELOG](./CHANGELOG.md).
+>

-This configuration is meant as a starting point, and it fits my needs only.
+> This configuration is meant as a starting point, and it fits my needs only.
 If you want to customize it, jump to [6.
 Customization](#6-customization).

 ## 2. Installation